taroooyan/bg-wiki/NANO-MANUAL.md

 ***
 ***

-##TO BE ADDED:

-SCHEMATICS

-OPERATION
---Basic functions --connect to app --how to use API

-MOUNTING TIPS

-OPTIONS

-Optional beta window WiFi

-TROUBLESHOOTING

-PARAMETER SETTINGS
+##MISCELLANEOUS:

-The MiniSD card that ships with the bGeigie Nano contains a settings ﬁle that has been pre-set by SAFECAST.
-While we recommend retaining the default settings, the parameters can be changed if desired.
-Itʼs best to make a copy of the ﬁle and keep it handy it handy, in case the SD card becomes damaged or corrupted.
-The ﬁle is also available online at: https://github.com/Safecast/bGeigieNanoKit/tree/master/SD%20card
+***PARAMETER SETTINGS:*** The MiniSD card that ships with the bGeigie Nano contains two pre-set ﬁles, CONFIG.TXT for communication rate and SAFECAST.TXT for some operating parameters.
+The parameters are described elsewhere in this bGeigieNanoKit/wiki and in the larger archive https://github.com/Safecast/.
+Edit the parameters accordingly.
+Keep a backup of your 2 files in case the miniSD card becomes damaged or corrupted.
+Default settings are available online at: https://github.com/Safecast/bGeigieNanoKit/tree/master/SD%20card

+***KIT ORDER FULFILLMENT:*** to request missing/replacement kit part(s) by air mail, contact info@safecast.org, as given in contacts on the safecast.org home page.
+(If you're in a hurry, search your local and web DIY electronics sources, e.g. https://www.sparkfun.com/categories).

+***TROUBLESHOOTING:*** Search, query and report the problem in the Safecast Device Discussions and Support group, https://groups.google.com/forum/?hl=en#!forum/safecast-devices.
+Also contact info@safecast.org.

+***SCHEMATICS:*** circuit diagrams are available in Eagle format https://github.com/Safecast/SafecastEagleHW/tree/master/bGeigieNanoKit [Query the cognoscenti in the devices discussion group.]

+***COMMUNITY EDITED WIKI PAGES:*** For other docs see the pages, e.g. home page of this wiki https://github.com/Safecast/bGeigieNanoKit/wiki.
+Join in the Devices discussion group and editing.
+Improve the manuals with your build experience and Nano use.